Overview and Description

 The changes subsequently noted are those of normative aging and may decrease physical functioning to a degree but not to the extent found in disease.

-- Bone mineral density (BMD) begins to decline in both men and women during middle age.
-The decline is more prominent in trabecular bone than cortical bone.
+Maximum bone size and strength is termed peak bone mass and is influenced by both genetic factors and lifestyle factors such as resistance training and diet.
+Peak bone mass is achieved typically between ages 25-30.
+Risk factors for increased bone loss include, smoking, sedentary lifestyle, calcium and vitamin D deficiency and long-standing glucocorticoid use.
+Bone mineral density (BMD) begins to decline in around age 40 in both men and women with accelerated loss in women during the three to five years following menopause The decline is more prominent in trabecular bone than cortical bone.
 This bone loss is the result of increased osteoclast activity, with greater bone resorption than formation.
-The extent of BMD loss is variable between individuals, but can decrease by approximately 0.5% /year after 40 years of age.
-Postmenopausal bone loss is an accelerated form of aging-related decline in BMD, and may reach a rate of 2-3% per year.
+The extent of BMD loss is variable between individuals but can decrease by approximately 0.5%/year after 40 years of age.
+Postmenopausal bone loss is an accelerated form of aging-related decline in BMD and may reach a rate of 2-3% per year.
 Aging bones may be more susceptible to fracture.
 Good nutrition, weight bearing exercise and resistance exercise are non-pharmacological measures that may partially lessen the degree of bone loss in healthy older adults.
+Weightlifting exercises are particularly effective in inducing tensional stimuli to bones which produces an osteogenic response.
+Exercises with heavy axial loading such as deadlifts and squats have been particularly effective in improving bone density parameters in the lumbar spine, femoral neck and pelvis.

-- Articular cartilage thins because of decreased water content, leading to increased susceptibility to tissue fatigue.
-Increased connective tissue stiffness from collagen protein cross-linking contributes to increased stiffness of joint structures.
-Joint active range of motion may decrease; reductions as much as 20-30% have been reported for hip flexion and ankle flexion after 70 yrs of age.
+Articular cartilage undergoes various changes during the aging process.
+There is a decrease in water content and proteolytic fragmentation of collagen by collagenases leading to a decrease in tensile strength.
+Additionally, alterations in the collagen protein cross-linking contributes to increased stiffness of joint structures.
+Joint active range of motion may decrease; reductions as much as 20-30% have been reported for hip flexion and ankle flexion after 70 years of age.
 Flexibility exercise may assist in improving such limitations.
+Loss of collagen in the intervertebral discs contributes to disc height loss, with possible collapse and compression of spinal structures.
+This is driven mainly by the increased autophagy and senescence of specialized cells responsible for maintaining the hyper-hydrated extra-cellular matrix of the nucleus pulposus leading to a substantial decrease in weight bearing capacity.
 Although osteoarthritis is extremely common in older persons, it is considered a disease of aging rather than a condition of normative aging.

-- Arterial walls become thickened because of fibrosis and increased collagen cross-linking.
-This thickening, along with declines in endothelial function, leads to mildly increased systolic blood pressure.
-Mild stiffening of the heart valves occurs, as does thickening of the left ventricular wall.
+Cardiovascular aging is driven by several mechanisms and is a cause of substantial mortality and morbidity in patients over the age of 65.
+With normal aging, the aorta and systemic vasculature stiffen due to an increased deposition of collagen and concurrent breakdown of elastin.
+This increased stiffness causes an isolated rise in systolic blood pressure leading to left ventricular hypertrophy and increased myocardial oxygen demand.
+Systemic hypertension also disrupts myocardial vasculature leading to further perfusion deficits.
+A. Mild stiffening of the heart valves occurs, as does thickening of the left ventricular wall.
 The numbers of myocytes and pacemaker cells decline.
 There is no change in heart rate, stroke volume, or ejection fraction at rest.
-However, exercise responses in aging include lower maximal oxygen consumption and lower maximal heart rate.7 Declines in maximal oxygen consumption may reach 9% per Submaximal oxygen consumption and heart rate are less affected, but still are decreased.
-The aging cardiovascular system can respond to aerobic exercise with positive training adaptations, much the same as in younger individuals, but generally at a slower rate.7 Aerobic exercise training may partially mitigate aging-related changes in blood pressure and maximal oxygen consumption.
+However, exercise responses in aging include lower maximal oxygen consumption and lower maximal heart rate.10 Declines in maximal oxygen consumption may reach 9% per Submaximal oxygen consumption and a substantial decrease in maximal heart rate.
+The aging cardiovascular system can respond to aerobic exercise with positive training adaptations, much the same as in younger individuals, but generally at a slower rate.10 Aerobic exercise training may partially mitigate aging-related changes in blood pressure and maximal oxygen consumption.
+Zone II or low intensity steady state cardio (LISS) exercise has unique benefits in improving cardiac parameters, improving body composition and lowering blood pressure.
+It is done at 70-80% of maximal heart rate and at lower impact state making it an effective and accessible intervention to employ in an aging population.

-- Decreased elasticity of connective tissue results in decreased alveolar expansion and lessened chest wall excursion.
+Lung aging is a highly complex process and is influenced by the mismatch between accumulated damage and cellular repair processes.
+There is a decrease in stem cell reserves, accumulated oxidative damage and a decrease in mitochondrial function, all of which contribute to an inability to maintain baseline homeostasis.
+Decreased elasticity of connective tissue results in decreased alveolar expansion and lessened chest wall excursion.
 Alveolar surface area may decrease by up to 20%, resulting in less surface area for gas exchange.
 Weakness of intercostal muscle may occur as a result of sarcopenia.
 Forced expiration volumes decrease, and there may be small areas of ventilation-perfusion mismatch.
 In response to these changes, the energy cost of breathing may also increase by up to 120% compared to younger adults.
-As noted above, aerobic exercise provide a positive training effect on maximal oxygen consumption.
+As noted above, aerobic exercise provides a positive training effect on maximal oxygen consumption.

-- Many hormone levels decrease by approximately 1% per year after about age 30 years.
-Decreased glucose tolerance occurs, and growth hormone (GH) levels decline.
-Lower GH levels are associated with decreased muscle, bone mass, and altered immune function.
-Little change is found in thyroid hormone levels.
+Declining growth hormone levels are associated with decreased muscle and bone mass, increased adipose tissue, and altered immune function.
+GH replacement therapy has been shown to have positive effects in hormone deficient patients.
+However, given that there is some evidence to suggest GH receptor inhibition may serve as a protective factor against age-dependent cognitive decline, more research is needed to justify its use in treatment of older adults.
 The well-known effects of estrogen depletion in menopause include hot flashes, vaginal atrophy, and bone loss.
 In men, free testosterone may decrease, resulting in decreases in bone and muscle mass.
 Secretion of the stress hormone cortisol is increased in aging and can contribute to bone mineral loss and insulin resistance.
-Although hormone replacement in aging has been studied for growth hormone, estrogen and testosterone, findings have not lead to firm recommendations.
+Although hormone replacement in aging has been studied for estrogen and testosterone, findings have not led to firm recommendations.

-- Decreased glomerular filtration rate may occur in the kidneys along with decreased ability to manage fluids and electrolytes.
+Decreased glomerular filtration rate may occur in the kidneys along with decreased ability to manage fluids and electrolytes.
 Nephron number and size decrease; renal blood flow can decrease by up to 10% per decade.
+Cystatin C, rather than creatinine alone, can be used to more accurately measure kidney function in older adults generally defined as age 60 or older.
+Moreover, multiple studies now support Cystatin C as a marker for trajectory of the ageing process, physical performance, and functional decline as a whole.
+This suggests potential for significant utility in rehabilitation evaluation and management.
 Bladder fibrosis may lead to small bladder capacity and increased voiding frequency.
 Partial urethral obstruction from prostate enlargement may contribute to frequent voiding of small volumes.
 Sphincter and pelvic floor muscles are subject to sarcopenia.
 Urinary incontinence may be associated with some of these changes, but it is difficult to differentiate effects of aging alone from effects of disease.

-- High-frequency hearing loss may occur and is related to loss of hair cells in the cochlea.
+High-frequency hearing loss may occur and is related to loss of hair cells in the cochlea.
 Hearing thresholds with pure tone testing may increase by approximately 2 decibels per year.
 Important speech sounds (s, z, t) may be more difficult to distinguish.
 Vestibular reflexes may also be slowed.
-Excessive environmental noise exposure can add further compromise to age-related hearing changes; therefore minimizing such exposure is vital.
+Excessive environmental noise exposure can add further compromise to age-related hearing changes; therefore, minimizing such exposure is vital.
+Hearing loss can result in decreased cognitive sensory input and impact memory formation.
+This can mimic early dementia which is important to distinguish.
+Hearing loss can also result in progressive social isolation and impact mood and depression.

-- Loss of hair pigment and wrinkling of the skin are common.
-The number and function of sweat glands decrease, and sebaceous glands become less productive.
-Therefore, drying of the skin and alteration in thermoregulation can occur.
-Changes of aging skin can be lessened by protection from sun exposure, and by avoiding cigarette smoking.
+The rate of skin cell turnover decreases by 50% leading to thinning of the epidermis.
+This presents visually as wrinkling, loss of elasticity, and altered pigmentation.
+The number and function of sweat glands decrease and sebaceous glands become less productive.
+Thus, drying of the skin and alteration in thermoregulation can occur.
+Changes of aging skin can be lessened by protection from sun exposure and by avoiding cigarette smoking.

 Pertinence to patient care

 Emerging concepts in the study of biologic aging include the effects of noncoding DNA modifications on aging (epigenetics), and the effects of aging on stem cell function.
 Another emerging concept is the effect of gut microbiota on aging.
-Changes in gut microbiota have been associated with biological age, and with altered immune system function, sarcopenia, and frailty;22,23 causal relationships have yet to be clarified.
+Changes in gut microbiota have been associated with biological age, and with altered immune system function, sarcopenia, and frailty;42,43 causal relationships have yet to be clarified.’

 Please refer to the previously discussed Theories of Aging section.